microsoft/Power-Fx/docs/regular-expressions.md

 `\W`, `\D`, `\S`, and `\P{}` cannot be used within a negated character class `[^...]`.
 In order to be implemented on some platforms, these are translated to their Unicode equivalents which could be difficult to do if also negated.

+Unicode characters at or above U+10000, requiring surrogate pairs, are not supported in character classes.

 ### Quantifiers

 | Feature | Description |